By Vyacheslav Gorlov, Senior Solutions Architect, ClearScale

 However, taking advantage of modern analytical techniques requires much more than new-age software.
 Businesses need cloud-based infrastructure, sophisticated tools, efficient data pipelines, scalable repositories, and more to maximize potential.

 At ClearScale, we’ve worked on our fair share of these projects.
-Our team has learned the essential best practices when it comes to designing IT infrastructure for Big Data.
+Our team has learned the essential big data best practices when it comes to designing IT infrastructure for data analytics.
 We specialize in the Amazon Web Services (AWS) platform, a leading cloud service provider that offers a vast portfolio of Big Data solutions.

 Here, we discuss why following best implementation practices are so important when upgrading your analytical toolkit with AWS.
 We also highlight how AWS differentiates itself from other cloud providers to help you get started in the right direction.